mradamdavies/number-skid/README.md

 # Number Skid
 Scammer phone number grabber

-I made this crappy little Python script to scrape phone numbers from Google.
+I made this little Python script to scrape phone numbers from Google.
 It needs a a lot of work, but I made it quickly to save copy/pasta while scam baiting.

 I'm using it to scam bait tech support scammers.
 I will update this repo when I get time.